 Many recipes for Caramel Puff Corn call for corn syrup because it helps stabilize the sugars and keeps it from crystallizing.
 However, if you are looking for a substitute, this recipe for Caramel Puff Corn without corn syrup uses honey, instead.

-Honey makes a very flavorful coating for the caramel puffcorn, without tasting overpoweringly of honey.
+Honey makes a very flavorful caramel coating without tasting overpoweringly of honey.
 You'll love it.

 Ingredients